yash872/Marketing_Data_Pipeline_Project/README.md

 ## Logs and Outputs

--  All the captured Logs are available in [a link](https://github.com/yash872/Marketing_Data_Pipeline_Project/blob/main/logs/pipeline.log)
+-  All the captured Logs are available in [Pipeline-Logs](https://github.com/yash872/Marketing_Data_Pipeline_Project/blob/main/logs/pipeline.log)

 -  we have a `file_metadata table` in `metadata.db` This is how we store the entries for every file to track status and maintain Idempotancy:
    ![file_metadata](https://github.com/yash872/Marketing_Data_Pipeline_Project/blob/main/Images/file_metadata.PNG)